Eligibility for the Exam

 Earning the BCPA Credential requires passing the exam developed by the PACB organization.

-The first two exams will be administered in Spring and Fall 2018, on behalf of the PACB, by the Professional Testing Corporation (PTC).
+The second exam will be offered in Fall 2018, on behalf of the PACB, by the Professional Testing Corporation (PTC).
 PTC administers exams for hundreds of boards and professional organizations nationwide.